PlanterApp/planter_blog/content/posts/diy-plant-trellises/index.md

 ![min 'A' trellis](https://ucarecdn.com/5843217b-8b93-4c58-91ec-e25952644763/PXL_20250510_233050355.RAW-01.COVER.jpg "A miniature 'A' trellis.
 This can be leant against a wall, or staked into the ground.")

-### Live Plant Supports vs Woody Cuttings
+### Living Trellis vs Woody Cuttings

-Live plant supports are a clever and space-saving way to grow more vertically.
+Living trellises are a clever and space-saving way to grow more vertically.
 This technique is a form of companion planting, where one plant is a structural aid to another.
 Here are a few common and effective pairings:

 * Pole beans climbing up sunflowers or corn
 * Malabar spinach using cane raspberries for support